 I handed them their notebooks and let them capture what they saw through drawings and words.
 They sat for a few minutes and filled a couple of pages with their finds.

 They then walked by the lake, exploring the muck, leaving tiny kid footprints along the shore.

 They watched little turtle heads pop out of the water, then disappear into the shadows.
-They watched a large white crane stand proudly on a protruding rock, tiny fish swimming to and fro, and a family of ducks waddling before them into the sparkling water.
+They watched a large white heron stand proudly on a protruding rock, tiny fish swimming to and fro, and a family of ducks waddling before them into the sparkling water.
 It was a wonderland!

 We walked for just over an hour as their squeals and questions filled the silence.

 Can I touch the mud with my hands?

 Did God make it all, Mommy?

 We talked and shared and continued our discoveries at home on the computer, watching videos and pictures of what we had explored in our own “backyard.”

 I understood then–why it was so important to let them explore outdoors, why it was so important to give them the opportunity to stop and notice the details in nature.
 I had read Charlotte Mason’s ideas and had even worked around it in our curriculum My Father’s World.
 I thought it was enough to let them play outside.
 I thought it was enough to take story time outside on the grass or enjoy snacks on the deck.
 But it wasn’t.
 I needed to create the opportunity for them to notice as well.

 And as they walked about, looking in awe at all of the beautiful creatures in God’s world, I got to notice, too.
 I got to notice them.